 Exhibit Number Description 1.1 Form of Underwriting Agreement.
 3.1 Certificate of Incorporation of Deciphera Pharmaceuticals, Inc., as currently in effect.
 3.2 Form of Amended and Restated Certificate of Incorporation of Deciphera Pharmaceuticals, Inc., to be in effect upon completion of this offering.
 3.3 Bylaws of Deciphera Pharmaceuticals, Inc., as currently in effect.
 3.4 Form of Amended and Restated Bylaws of Deciphera Pharmaceuticals, Inc., to be in effect upon completion of this offering.
 4.1 Specimen Common Stock Certificate.
 4.2 Third Amended and Restated Investors' Rights Agreement among Deciphera Pharmaceuticals, LLC and certain of its shareholders, dated May 26, 2017.
 4.3 Registration Rights Agreement among Deciphera Pharmaceuticals, Inc. and certain of its stockholders, to be in effect upon completion of this offering.
 5.1 Opinion of Goodwin Procter LLP.
 10.1# 2015 Equity Incentive Plan, as amended, and form of award agreements thereunder.
 10.2# 2017 Stock Option and Incentive Plan and form of award agreements thereunder.
 10.3# 2017 Employee Stock Purchase Plan.
-10.4# Form of Indemnification Agreement between Deciphera Pharmaceuticals, Inc. and each of its directors and executive officers.
-10.5# Employment Agreement, dated March 1, 2014, between Deciphera Pharmaceuticals, LLC and Michael D. Taylor, Ph.D.
-10.6# Employment Agreement, dated August 9, 2016, between Deciphera Pharmaceuticals, LLC and Christopher J. Morl.
-10.7# Employment Agreement, dated June 16, 2014, between Deciphera Pharmaceuticals, LLC and Oliver Rosen, M.D.
-10.8# Employment Agreement, dated February 23, 2015, between Deciphera Pharmaceuticals, LLC and Thomas P. Kelly.
-10.9# Employment Agreement, dated November 6, 2003, between Deciphera Pharmaceuticals, LLC and Daniel L. Flynn.
+10.4# Form of Indemnification Agreement between Deciphera Pharmaceuticals, Inc. and each of its directors.
+10.5# Form of Indemnification Agreement between Deciphera Pharmaceuticals, Inc. and each of its executive officers.
+10.6# Employment Agreement, dated March 1, 2014, between Deciphera Pharmaceuticals, LLC and Michael D. Taylor, Ph.D.
+10.7# Employment Agreement, dated August 9, 2016, between Deciphera Pharmaceuticals, LLC and Christopher J. Morl.
+10.8# Employment Agreement, dated June 16, 2014, between Deciphera Pharmaceuticals, LLC and Oliver Rosen, M.D.
+10.9# Employment Agreement, dated February 23, 2015, between Deciphera Pharmaceuticals, LLC and Thomas P. Kelly.
+10.10# Employment Agreement, dated November 6, 2003, between Deciphera Pharmaceuticals, LLC and Daniel L. Flynn.
+10.11 Reorganization Agreement and Plan of Merger among Deciphera Pharmaceuticals, Inc., Deciphera Pharmaceuticals LLC and the other parties named therein to be in effect immediately prior to the completion of this offering.
 21 List of Subsidiaries of Deciphera Pharmaceuticals, Inc. 23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm.
 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1).
 24 Power of Attorney (included on signature page).
+99.1 Consent of director nominees.